TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 To stop the host, simple press ESC in the console.
 If you have the browser open you will see that you get immediately logged out of the NMI when the host stops.

-## Adding plugins from our Plugins Depot
+## Chapter 4 - Adding plugins from our Plugins Depot
 The cdePlugins depot on GitHub has several plugins we can now add to the project.
 We are working on publishing all plugins as NuGets as well.
 You can Browser for Compatible plugins by searching for "CDMy" in the NuGet Package Manager.

 >C-DEngine automatically recognizes plugins by the prefix "CDMy" or "C-DMy".
 Therefore its very simple to add new plugins to NuGet and the bin folder